vnguyendon/gw-config-apis/bot/sequences/README.md

 Sequences
 =================

-Sequences are sets of conversational steps between a user and a bot.
+- A sequence is a set of conversational steps between a user and a bot.
-Those steps can consist in asking a question or providing an answer.
+- Those steps can consist in asking a question or providing an answer.
-This guide explains how to implement sequences stored in folder gw-config-apis/bot/sequences [mettre le lien]
+- This guide explains how to implement sequences stored in folder gw-config-apis/bot/sequences [mettre le lien]

 ## Scenario